 Now the campers most probably don't realize they are developing these important life skills because in their eyes-they are just having the summer of a lifetime!
 Waking up to a gong ringing through the valley and a foreign accent hollering "allll up!" is fun!
 Looking around your cabin and remembering you are having a sleepover with good friends makes it even better.
 Heading to the dining hall and choosing from a bunch of different cereals, hot chocolate, different juices and then the legendary hot breakfast bar filled with options such as pancakes, eggs, sausage, french toast OR our special Grits bar.
 Then the campers decide on their day's plan.
 Do they go on the 3 day surf trip offered to their tribe?
 Or the full day mountain bike trip?
 Or is today tank top, tie-dye Tuesday and they don't want to miss Arts n Crafts to dye their white tank top?
-Or is it Pirate Thursdays where the waterfront staff are dressed up as pirates and have pirate themed activities going on all day at the lake?
+Or is it Pirate Thursdays where the waterfront staff are dressed up as pirates and have themed activities going on all day at the lake?
 And the list goes on!

 And the parents see something else altogether!
 They receive a detailed letter weekly from their son's counselor.
 The letters describe what their son has been up to and what areas or skills they are working on improving.
 How does their counselor who has only been taking care of their son for a week know so much about him?
-They log in each evening and are shocked to see their son jumping a horse.
+They log in each evening and are shocked to see their son riding a horse.
 Or jumping off the high dive.
 Or sitting and sharing his much-loved game which he has never done before.
-The biggest change the parents see is on pick up day.The parents comment year after year how mature their son has become-all ranging from 6 years of age to 16!
-They are more responsible and see the value of teamwork, thoughtful communication, and taking responsibility for their actions.
-They help clear the table after meals, make their beds and spend more time away from the technology of today.
+The biggest change the parents see is on pick up day.
+Our parents comment year after year how mature, confident and responsible their son has become-all ranging from 6 years of age to 16!
+They see the value of teamwork, they engage in thoughtful communication, and are confident in taking responsibility for their actions and striving to make the most considerate choice.